 Middle school: Accent authenticity

 “Seeking out traditional Irish music and dance, going to an Irish storytelling hour (deepens the) embrace of Irish culture,” says Gilkey.
-Local libraries and schools are good sources for live events.
-Or, cue up a Celtic music podcast or a bit of “Riverdance” to put some Irish spring in kids’ steps.
+Cue up a Celtic music podcast or a bit of “Riverdance” to put some Irish spring in kids’ steps.

 “Like some of the people we can admire from much more recent times, Patrick stayed true to his own beliefs while not unnecessarily alienating or antagonizing the people he was trying to persuade,” said Mary D. McCain, a professor of Irish Studies at DePaul University in Chicago.